tersesystems/blacklite/README.md

 The appender consists of a `file` property, and an `encoder` which encodes the bytes written to the `content` field in an entry.

 The `batchInsertSize` property determines the number of entries to batch before writing to the database.
-This setting improves the throughput of inserts, but may result in a delay if logging volume is low.
+This is a highwater mark that only applies when the number of inserts has gone over a certain point without idling -- this situation only usually applies when using an archiver which will take over the connection for the duration.
+When archiving, new entries will buffer in the queue, and then be drained and inserted in batches.
+Under normal circumstances, when the thread is idle, it will `executeBatch/commit` any outstanding inserts, meaning you will see database entries immediately.

 If not defined, the default archiver is the `DeletingArchiver` set to `10000` rows.